criblpacks/cribl-kubernetes/README.md

 ## Deployment

-This pack supports logs delivered in JSON or plaintext formats, typically collected from sources such as Fluent Bit, Vector, or file-based collectors mounted on Kubernetes nodes.
+This pack supports logs collected via Cribl Edge and sent to Cribl Lake.
+Note that you *must* create the Cribl Lake Datasets yourself - see below for the pre-configured Dataset Names or create your own and update the Destinations.

+### 1. Configure Cribl Edge

+Deploy Cribl Edge into each K8S Cluster according to the [Cribl Edge Docs](https://docs.cribl.io/edge/usecase-kubernetes-observability/#deploy-cribl-edge-via-kubernetes).

-### 1. Configure the Pack
+### 2. Configure the Pack

 #### Source
 The pack comes pre-configured with a Cribl HTTP input called `cribl-http-k8s`.
 Update it's configuration (Address/Port/TLS, etc) to accept Edge connections from your Fleet(s).